YoichiroSugimoto/20241111_PTMs_in_lysine_rich_domains/README.md

 - **p2_lysine-rich-domain-LCMS**
   - The scripts take MaxQuant output as input and progress through PTM stoichiometry calculation, parameter optimisation, diagnostic ion analysis, and visualisation of site-specific lysine hydroxylations.

-> Figures for the manuscript were generated using these scripts, and are saved in the corresponding `_files` folder created when knitting the `.Rmd` file.
+> Figures for the manuscript were generated using these Rmardkown scripts, and were saved in the corresponding `_files` folder.

 ## data

 LC-MS/MS data must first be processed using `MaxQuant`.
 The pipeline uses the following `MaxQuant` output files:

-- `evidence.txt` — peptide-level search results including retention times, intensities, and modifications
+- `evidence.txt` — peptide-level search results including information on their intensities, and modifications
 - `sample_info.csv` — sample metadata and experimental design information
-- `Oxidation (K) DISites.txt` — lysine hydroxylation sites identified via diagnostic ions
+- `Oxidation (K) DISites.txt` — lysine hydroxylation sites identified
-- `Oxidised Propionylation (K) DISites.txt` — propionylated lysine hydroxylation sites identified via diagnostic ions
+- `Oxidised Propionylation (K) DISites.txt` — propionylated lysine hydroxylation sites identified

 The output files can be retrieved from the PRoteomics IDEntification Database (PRIDE) using the following accession numbers: